 SEC.
-240. ADMINISTRATION ABSENT STATE AGREEMENT.
+240. ADMINISTRATION ABSENT A STATE AGREEMENT.

-(a) In any State where there is no agreement in force between a State or its agency under section 239, the Secretary shall arrange under regulations prescribed by him for performance of all necessary functions under subchapter B of this chapter, including provision for a fair hearing for any worker whose application for payments is denied.
+(a) PROMULGATION OF REGULATIONS; FAIR HEARING.-In any State where there is no agreement in force between a State or its agency under section 239, the Secretary shall arrange under regulations prescribed by him for performance of all necessary functions under subchapter B of this chapter, including provision for a fair hearing for any worker whose application for payments is denied.

-(b) A final determination under subsection (a) with respect to entitlement to program benefits under subchapter B of this chapter is subject to review by the courts in the same manner and to the same extent as is provided by section 205(g) of the Social Security Act (42 U.S.C.
+(b) REVIEW OF FINAL DETERMINATION.-A final determination under subsection (a) of this section with respect to entitlement to program benefits under subchapter B of this chapter is subject to review by the courts in the same manner and to the same extent as is provided by section 205(g) of the Social Security Act (42 U.S.C.
 405(g)).